B. Grievance Procedures for Complaints of Sex-Based Harassment and Discriminatory Harassment on the Basis of Protective Characteristics

 2. Appeals involving student respondents will be determined by the Vice President for Student Development or designee.
 Appeals not involving student respondents will be determined by the Associate Vice President of Human Resources or designee.
 If either person has a conflict of interest or has been involved as either an investigator or decisionmaker, the President will designate the person to determine the appeal.

-3. The Title IX Coordinator will make available the complaint, the investigation report, the audio recordings and/or transcripts, any other relevant and not otherwise impermissible evidence, and the written appeal submissions, to the appropriate appeal decisionmaker(s).
+3. The Title IX coordinator will make available the complaint, the investigation report, any other relevant and not otherwise impermissible evidence, and the written appeal submissions, to the appropriate appeal decisionmaker(s).

 4. The appeal decision will be in writing and provided to the parties.

-9. Disciplinary Sanctions.
-The College will not impose discipline on a respondent unless there is a determination at the conclusion of the grievance procedures that the respondent engaged in prohibited conduct.
-If there is a finding the respondent is responsible for violating this Policy, the College will take immediate and proportionate corrective action.
+17. Disciplinary Sanctions.
+The College will not impose discipline on a respondent under this Policy unless there is a determination at the conclusion of the investigation that the respondent engaged in prohibited conduct in violation of this Policy.
+If there is a finding the respondent is responsible for violating this Policy, the College will take proportionate corrective action.

 1. Notification to Title IX Coordinator.
-The responsible office/department/division is required to provide the Title IX Coordinator with written notification of the discipline, sanction(s), or corrective actions and confirmation of timely implementation.
+The responsible office/department/division is required to provide the Title IX ocordinator with written notification of the discipline, sanction(s), or corrective actions and confirmation of timely implementation.

 2. Student Respondent.
 If a student is found responsible for violating the Policy, the case will be referred to the appropriate process for disciplinary sanctioning under the Student Code of Conduct.
 The decisionmaker may be consulted and consideration of sanctioning factors set forth in this Policy is required.